2022 Ontario municipal elections: Mayor

 Incumbent mayor Andy Letham did not run for re-election.
 Running to replace him includes city councillors Pat Dunn, Doug Elmslie and Kathleen Seymour-Fagan.

 Kawartha Lakes City Council

+By-election

+A by-election was held in Ward 5 on April 10, 2025.
+The seat was vacated after Eric Smeaton resigned for health and personal reasons.
+The results were as follows:

 Norfolk County

 The candidates for mayor of Norfolk County and for Norfolk County Council were as follows:

 Mayor

 Incumbent mayor Kristal Chopp ran for re-election.
 Running against her were county councillors Amy Martin and Ian Rabbitts, former Simcoe town councillor Bill Culver and businessman David Bate.